Can Guinea Pigs Eat Water Chestnuts?

 While oregano may not be toxic to guinea pigs, it is not a part of their natural diet and can potentially cause digestive upset or other problems if fed in large quantities.
 Oregano has high calcium content and little nutritional benefit.

-Can Guinea Pigs Eat Buttercups?
+Can Guinea Pigs Eat Wasabi?

 Disclaimer